achuchulev/terraform-gcp-vpc/README.md

-# Sample terraform configuration to create VPC on Google Cloud Platform (GCP)
+# Sample terraform configuration to create VPC with Cloud NAT on Google Cloud Platform (GCP)

 # Prerequisites